 The Metanarrative Proximity Hypothesis.

-The concept of proximity between nations has been previously highlighted as an influential factor of a broad range of political phenomena in an international context, such as international aid (Ball 2010), economic ties (Shoemaker et al. 2007), public diplomacy (Sheafer et al. 2013; Sheafer et al. 2014), and probability for war engagement (Maoz et al. 2006).
-Often, the proximity between nations is measured by the extent to which they are similar (or dissimilar) in key identity characteristics such as dominant language, religion, and ethnicity.
-While these conventional measures can capture symmetries and thus measure affinity between nations, they do it in a limited way, as they account for dichotomous identity features, for example, whether a pair of nations share a common language (Felbermayr & Toubal 2010).
+The concept of proximity between nations has been previously highlighted as an influential factor in a broad range of political phenomena in international contexts, such as international aid (Ball 2010), economic ties (Shoemaker et al. 2007), public diplomacy (Sheafer et al. 2013; Sheafer et al. 2014), and the probability of war engagement (Maoz et al. 2006).
+Often, proximity between nations is measured by the extent to which they are similar (or dissimilar) in key identity characteristics, such as dominant language, religion, and ethnicity.
+While these conventional measures can capture symmetries and thus measure affinity between nations, they do it in a limited way, as they account only for dichotomous identity features – for example, whether a pair of nations share a common language (Felbermayr & Toubal 2010).

-Metanarratives can articulate a broader notion of identity, as they are not limited to traditional measures such as religion or language.
+Metanarratives can articulate a broader notion of identity, as they are not limited to traditional measures, such as religion or language.
 If a nation regards a feature such as religion as a significant part of its identity, it will be encapsulated in its metanarrative.
-However, a metanarrative is not limited to pre-determined measures but allows the content of the nation's identity to dictate the indices by which proximity should be measured.
-Thus, if a different characteristic is more representative of the nation’s identity than religion or language are (for instance, stressing the importance of national unity), it will be embodied in its metanarrative.
-Accordingly, utilizing a metanarrative analysis allows a higher resolution measurement of similarity between nations.
-Moreover, as we will demonstrate in the next section, a metanarrative resemblance can be measured across a continuum rather than dichotomously, thus allowing a more complex observation of the international arena.
+However, a metanarrative is not limited to predetermined measures but allows the content of the nation's identity to dictate the indices by which proximity should be measured.
+Thus, if a different characteristic is more representative of the nation’s identity than religion or language (for example, the importance of national unity), it will be embodied in its metanarrative.
+Accordingly, utilizing a metanarrative analysis allows a higher resolution measurement of similarities between nations.
+Moreover, as we will demonstrate in the next section, a metanarrative resemblance can be measured across a continuum rather than dichotomously, thus enabling a more complex observation of the international arena.

-Considering the normative nature of metanarratives and how they help communities understand how they should act (Hammack 2008, 2011a), we hypothesize that nations that share similar metanarratives would be more likely to vote alike than nations that embrace different metanarratives.
+Considering the normative nature of metanarratives and how they help communities understand how they should act (Hammack 2008, 2011a), we hypothesize that nations that share similar metanarratives would be more likely to vote alike than do nations that embrace different metanarratives.
 That is,

-H1: the more proximate nations are in their metanarratives, the more similar their voting pattern at the UNGA is.
+H1: The more proximate nations are in their metanarratives, the more similar their voting pattern at the UNGA.

 The metanarrative motivated action hypothesis.
-The question of what determines nations’ voting choices in the UNGA has been previously discussed but has not been decided (Boockmann & Dreher 2011).
+The question of what determines nations’ voting choices in the UNGA has been previously discussed but has not been determined unequivocally (Boockmann & Dreher 2011).
 Some scholars argue that political behavior in the global arena represents contestation between states over matters of foreign policy and that contestation takes place in “a low-dimensional ideological space” (Voeten 2021: 14).
-Voting choices are thus made in accordance with cohesive ideological ideas regarding how different issues should be resolved and by whom.
-Others suggest that states’ decisions are made both according to their common foreign policy interests and in line with their sense of understanding of the situation (Finnemore & Sikkink 1998; March & Olsen 1998).
-Thus, voting choices in the UNGA stem from the desire to achieve specific goals, existing alliances, and ethical perspectives.
+Voting choices are thus made in accordance with cohesive ideological ideas regarding how different issues should be resolved, and by whom.
+Others suggest that states’ decisions are made both according to their common foreign policy interests and in line with their sense of understanding of a particular situation (Finnemore & Sikkink 1998; March & Olsen 1998).
+Thus, voting choices in the UNGA stem from the desire to achieve specific goals, advance existing alliances, and attain ethical perspectives.